top of page

 Explore memory, identity and connection in a double show at the Hayward Gallery.
 Step inside the immersive installations at Chiharu Shiota: Threads of Life and Yin Xiuzhen: Heart to Heart and discover how ordinary materials create extraordinary worlds (until Sun 3 May).

-Find out more about what's on now here.
+Find out more about what's on now.

 Skate 50

 As well as being the Southbank Centre’s 75th anniversary, 2026 marks around 50 years since London skateboarders first adopted the concrete space under the Queen Elizabeth Hall as their own.
+See an exhibition telling the story of London’s original skate space at Skate 50 (30 April to 21 June).

-Find out more here.
+Find out more about Skate 50.

 Spring Family Fun

-Find our more about Spring Family Fun here.
+Find out more about Spring Family Fun.

 Multitudes